tetchel/shexter-client/shexter_client/daemon-readme.md

 # ShexterD

 The Shexter daemon notifies you whenever you get a new text message!
+It is supported on Windows and Linux.

+On Windows, it requires you to `pip install win10toast`.
+On Linux, it requires you to have `notify-send` installed, which is included on many systems.

 ## How to run the daemon persistantly on LINUX using BASH:
 ```
-shexterd & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.
+$ shexterd & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.

 # Disown the job so you can close the terminal without killing the daemon.
-disown -a
+$ disown -a

 # How to kill it:
 # Get the PID